Trinidad Trinidad And Tobago Travel Guide

 Trinidad has limited dedicated bicycle infrastructure.
 Cycling on main roads can be hazardous due to traffic.

-Follow local guidance regarding safe areas for walking or cycling, especially in high-crime neighborhoods.
+Follow local advice regarding safe areas for pedestrian or bicycle use, especially in high-crime neighborhoods.

 Exercise caution.

 Familiarize yourself with maxi-taxi color codes for effective travel.
-Consider a rental car for flexible exploration, but be ready for varied road conditions.
+Consider a rental car for flexible exploration, but be prepared for varied road conditions.

 For island hopping, book your boat to Tobago in advance, especially during busy periods.
 Always use licensed taxis for safety.